 The 2019 North Dakota Legislature authorized construction of an ag education building.
 The legislation provided a direct appropriation along with some matching funds and named the building for Curt and Annette Hofstad, long-time Lake Region residents and friends of LRSC.
+The building opened to students in January 2021.
 The Hofstad Ag Center provides enhanced classroom space and a shop suited for working with today's precision ag components and large equipment.
 With LRSC's own test field right outside the new building location, students will have real world experiences and graduate with knowledge from the classroom and field.